-Chimney breasts and fireplaces Repair category 1 Notes It is assumed that the stove has been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
-The appliance has not been tested by ourselves and is therefore presumed in full, safe working order.
-The flue should be regularly swept.
-The fireplaces have been blocked/covered over.
-It is assumed that the chimneys are adequately vented with the chimneys capped.
-Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
+Chimney breasts and fireplaces Repair category 1 Notes It is assumed that the wood burning stoves have been installed in accordance with manufacturer's recommendations for fluing and ventilation and has always utilised the correct type of fuel.
+The appliances have not been tested by ourselves and it is therefore presumed are in full, safe working order.
+The flues should be regularly swept.
+It is good practice to ensure that any disused flues are suitably capped and It is good practice to ensure that any disused flues are suitably capped and vented.